ejongg/projects-api/README.md

 To setup the project:

 1. Run `npm install`
-2. Configure database in `src/database.ts`
+2. Configure database in `src/database.ts` (Create table to be used if non-existent)
 3. Run `tsc`
 4. Run `npm start`